There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 I’ve sat in 2-hour long meetings with ten other people before.
 But here’s the catch, only myself and another person were speaking the entire time.
 So, why are eight other people forced to sit in the meeting?!

-It’s totally a waste of each of their time.
+It’s a total waste of time for each of these eight people.
 They’d be better off doing real engineering work.
 Even more, each of these eight people is billing out at $250 plus an hour.
 Talk about burning money and inefficiency!

 I’ve also been in many mandatory meetings where I benefited zilch.
 In fact, the entire time I was doing other work to try to maximize my wasted time.
 Yet, if I had left the meeting, I would have been punished.